Storm Petrels of The Petrel Station

 STORM PETREL SPECIES SEEN

-It is always a delight watching tiny storm petrels dance, bounce, and glide across the ocean surface.
-Despite their size, they add a huge amount of excitement to a day offshore and are a big part of what makes northern New Zealand pelagic birdwatching so special.
+It is always a delight watching tiny storm petrels bounce and glide across the ocean surface.
+Despite their size, they are a big part of what makes northern New Zealand pelagic birdwatching so special.

-The standout specialty species here is, of course, the iconic New Zealand Storm Petrel – a highly sought-after endemic that for some visitors is reason enough to come on The Petrel Station seabird tours, as it is unlikely to be encountered elsewhere in New Zealand, or anywhere else in the world!
+The standout specialty species here is, of course, the iconic New Zealand Storm Petrel – a highly sought-after endemic that for some visitors is reason enough to come on The Petrel Station seabird tours, as it is unlikely to be seen elsewhere in New Zealand, or the world!

-Below are the Storm Petrel species recorded on The Petrel Station seabird tours, along with when they are most likely to be seen — although, as with all pelagic birding, surprises can always occur outside the usual pattern.
+Below are the Storm Petrel species we’ve recorded on The Petrel Station seabird tours, and when they’re most likely to be seen — though sightings may occur outside these times.

 New Zealand Storm Petrel